kestra-io/duckdb-ion/docs/README.md

 - `read_ion(path, records := 'false')` reads scalar values into a single `ion` column.
 - `read_ion(path, format := 'array')` reads from a top-level Ion list (array) instead of top-level values.
 - Nested Ion structs and lists are supported and map to DuckDB `STRUCT` and `LIST` types.
+- Binary Ion is supported when input starts with the Ion version marker.
 - Complex types (list/struct) and richer binary support are planned next.

 ## Parameters